Language: English|Español

 What if my company's stock is underwater?

 Your options have no value to exercise right now.
-You can wait and see if the stock recovers.
-Or, if you leave, you might let them expire.
-Some companies do "repricing" or "exchange" programs—they replace underwater options with new ones at a lower strike.
-That's not guaranteed.
+You can wait and see if the stock recovers, or let them expire if you leave.
+Some companies do repricing or exchange programs.
+See our underwater stock options guide for what to do.

 Is strike price the same as exercise price?